How to Treat & Prevent Black Spot on Roses

 Photo by Yulia Derid / Shutterstock.com

-Once you see the telltale signs of black spot, you can’t reverse the disease but you can stop the spread of infection to new leaves.
-The key to success for any treatment option is persistence:
+Once you see the telltale signs of black spot, you can’t reverse the disease, but you can stop it from spreading to new leaves.
+The key to success with any treatment is consistency.
+Follow these quick steps to stop the spread:

-- Respray them every week or two and after a heavy rain.
+- Respray regularly: Apply treatment every 7 to 14 days, and always after a heavy rain.

-- Be sure to spray the entire plant, including the tops and bottoms of the leaves as well as the stems.
+- Spray thoroughly: Cover the tops and undersides of the leaves, as well as the stems and canes.

-- Apply a dormant spray over winter to smother overwintering fungal spores.
+- Use a dormant spray: In winter, apply a dormant spray to smother overwintering fungal spores.

-Fungicide: There are a number of environmentally friendly organic products that do a good job at suppressing black spot, including sulfur, neem oil, and copper.
-Most products are available as foliar sprays or dusting powders and will control many types of fungal diseases.
+Fungicide: There are a number of environmentally friendly organic products that can help suppress black spot, including sulfur, neem oil, and copper-based sprays.
+These are widely available as foliar sprays or dusting powders and are effective against many fungal diseases.
 (Read more on how to use neem oil.)

-Home remedies: In a pinch, you can formulate your own antifungal spray for treating black spot using ingredients commonly found in the kitchen.
-A Cornell University researcher demonstrated that a mixture developed for powdery mildew—1 tablespoon of baking soda mixed in a gallon of water, with a bit of horticultural oil or liquid soap added to help it cling to the leaves—is also effective for reducing the spread of black spot.
+Home remedies: In a pinch, you can make your own antifungal spray for treating black spot using common kitchen ingredients.
+A Cornell University researcher demonstrated that a mixture developed for powdery mildew—1 tablespoon of baking soda mixed in a gallon of water, with a bit of horticultural oil or liquid soap added to help it cling to the leaves—may also reduce the spread of black spot when used consistently.

-Some gardeners have reported varying degrees of success using sprays made of milk, vinegar, or hydrogen peroxide diluted with water.
-These homemade remedies may be worth a try, but we don't necessarily recommend them.
+Some gardeners report success with other DIY sprays made from diluted milk, vinegar, or hydrogen peroxide.
+These homemade remedies may be worth a try, but research on their effectiveness is limited.

 HOW DOES BLACK SPOT SPREAD?